Gorch Fock (1933): History and details

-The German school ship Niobe, a three-masted barque, capsized on 26 July 1932 in the Baltic Sea near Fehmarn due to a sudden squall, killing 69.
-The loss prompted the German Navy to order a new training vessel built.
+The German school ship Niobe, a three-masted barque launched in 1913, capsized on 26 July 1932 in the Baltic Sea near Fehmarn due to a sudden squall, killing 69.
 Flags were lowered to half-mast from Flensburg to Konstanz as a public outpouring of grief gripped the nation.
 The Prussian State Mint issued a Niobe memorial coin to help raise money for a replacement ship, and soon earned 200,000 Reichsmarks towards the effort.
+The loss prompted the German Navy to order a new training vessel built.

 A request for proposal went out to all the major shipyards, including Deutsche Werke, Howaldtswerke, and Germaniawerft for the "Project 1115 Replacement Niobe".
 Joh.
-C. Tecklenborg, who had built one of Germany's previous training ships, Grossherzog Friedrich August, had just gone out of business and was unable to compete.
-Dr Wilhelm Süchting's design for Blohm+Voss, who had also built the German training ship, Prinzess Eitel Friedrich, won the bid, and construction began at their yard in Hamburg on 2 December 1932.
+C. Tecklenborg, who in 1914 had built one of Germany's previous training ships, Grossherzog Friedrich August, which since 1921 is in Norwegian service as Statsraad Lehmkuhl, had just gone out of business and was unable to compete.
+Dr Wilhelm Süchting's design for Blohm+Voss, which in 1909 had also built the German training ship, Prinzess Eitel Friedrich which since 1930 was in POlish service as Dar Pomorza, won the bid, and construction began at their yard in Hamburg on 2 December 1932.
 She was completed in a record 100 days.